bplmaps/lmec-main-site/content/articles/atlascope-explained-looking-between-the-cracks.md

 {{< figure src= "/uploads/2023-03-31/spangler-headshot.jpg" class="figure-right" caption="Ian Spangler, Assistant Curator of Digital & Participatory Geography">}}

-> To help explain the scope and complexity of the efforts which produced Atlascope, I spoke with [Ian Spangler, Assistant Curator of Digital & Participatory Geography](https://www.leventhalmap.org/about/people/ian-spangler/) here at the Map Center. _The text of this interview has been lightly edited for clarity._
+> To help explain the scope and complexity of the efforts which produced Atlascope, I spoke with [Ian Spangler, Assistant Curator of Digital & Participatory Geography](https://www.leventhalmap.org/about/people/ian-spangler/) here at the Leventhal Center. _The text of this interview has been lightly edited for clarity._

 **Ian, first off, can you give us an idea of where we’re starting from when it comes to Atlascope, in terms of working with physical collections material and these bulky atlases?**

 I haven’t actually had to use the original atlases in any meaningful way, mainly because their digitized versions have always been readily available to me, which I think highlights one of the main goals of Atlascope as being more about consolidation, into a format which is as intuitive and natural as possible for a user to interact with.

 There was a problem of sheer quantity, but also the widely unconsolidated batches and collections of atlases, with not a lot of coordination between individual institutions’ digitization efforts.
-For example, the Library of Congress has a considerable and nation-wide collection of [Sanborn fire insurance atlases](https://www.loc.gov/collections/sanborn-maps/about-this-collection/), many of which are available to view online, which represents really valuable work entirely distinct but moving in a parallel direction to similar efforts at the Map Center.
+For example, the Library of Congress has a considerable and nation-wide collection of [Sanborn fire insurance atlases](https://www.loc.gov/collections/sanborn-maps/about-this-collection/), many of which are available to view online, which represents really valuable work entirely distinct but moving in a parallel direction to similar efforts at the Leventhal Center.

 {{< figure src= "/uploads/2023-03-30/dig-lab.png" class="figure-left" caption="The journey towards Atlascope begins in the digitization lab, where the physical items in our collection are scanned and transformed into digital versions available online.">}}